 Product design demands a deeply personal investment on the part of the designer.
 This inclusion of the subjective self is what design has in common with art and is why Eliel Saarinen wrote, "I learned open-mindedly to respect the work of others -- when honest -- even if it be in disagreement with one's own concept, taste or line of development."
 Having the great honor of being mentored by Eva Zeisel, who summed up her design approach as "a playful search for beauty," I intimately understand the communicative role of the object.
-I nurture my students on their personal journeys to nonverbally communicate meaning what words alone cannot convey.
+I nurture my students on their personal journeys to nonverbally communicate meaning that words alone cannot convey.
 I take a one-on-one approach to help students understand the tools that best allow that communication.

 Yet, the interconnectedness and interdependencies of our era create complex wicked problems that ask today's students to find their best selves within a participatory, collaborative and integrative process that transcends boundaries.
 Indeed, the major problems of out time are complex and cannot be solved in isolation.
 It is imperative that our young designers are comfortable orchestrating and participating in designing for complexity.
 It is imperative that teachers celebrate and preserve the unique abilities of the individual design student while helping her celebrate and preserve the health of the overall system.